 - This command is not available if SysCAD is solving or running.

-- In Build 139 and later, when the project is saved, the Trend windows will be saved to the \DocsTrend folder.
+- From Build 139, when the project is saved, the Trend windows are saved to the \DocsTrend folder.

 Trend Line View

-This is the top view above the splitter bar.
-It is used to graphically display trends configured in the Trend List View.
-The user may view further information about the Trend lines as discussed below:
+The Trend Line View is the top view area above the splitter bar.
+It is used to graphically display trends configured in the Trend List View below.

 Display Changing Information along a Trend Line